List of Fablehaven characters: Minor characters

-A knight of the Dawn who was assigned to the task force to retrieve the secret artifact from Lost Mesa.
+Javier is a knight of the Dawn who was assigned to the task force to retrieve the secret artifact from Lost Mesa.
 He is a skilled with potions, collecting and making.
 He was injured when their team walked in on Chalize, a young dragon and artifact guardian.
 She killed the team leader Zack before they knew what hit them.
 She swiped him with her tail, and he lost a leg and injured the other one.
 He did not accompany the second team's trip to the mesa.